GustavoBrites/decision-maker/README.md

 ## AI-Assisted Development

 This project was developed with the assistance of **Antigravity**, an advanced agentic AI coding assistant from Google Deepmind.
-The initial frontend was scaffolded using **Lovable**, providing a modern and responsive UI foundation.
+The initial frontend was designed using **Lovable**, providing a modern and responsive UI foundation.

 ### Agentic Workflow
 Development followed a structured agentic workflow: